Platform Economic Architecture (PEA).

 Introducing PEA

-Platform Economic Architecture (PEA) is a framework for evaluating and optimizing enterprise platforms based on their total economic impact—not just their features.
+Platform Economics Architecture (PEA) is a framework for evaluating and optimizing enterprise platforms based on their total operational and economic impact — not simply their features.

 -